Skip to main content

 Evidence tier: 🟡 Limited human data (Western standards) — approved in Russia as an anxiolytic.
 Some published studies support anti-anxiety and immune-modulating effects.

-Best for: People with anxiety, stress management needs, focus issues.
+Best for: People with anxiety, stress-management needs, focus issues.
 Often paired with Semax — Selank for calm, Semax for sharpness.

 Typical dose range: 250–500 mcg nasal spray or injection, 1–3× daily.

-Route: Nasal spray (most common) or subcutaneous injection
+Route: Nasal spray (most common) or subcutaneous injection.

-Full protocol: Selank Dosing Protocol
+Full Protocol: Selank Dosing Guide.

 Dihexa